-Cyber threats come from numerous threat actors including:
+Cyber threats come from numerous threat actors, including:

 Corporate spies and organized crime organizations pose a risk due to their ability to conduct industrial espionage to steal trade secrets or large-scale monetary theft.
 Generally, these parties are interested in profit based activities, either making a profit or disrupting a business's ability to make a profit by attacking key infrastructure of competitors, stealing trade secrets, or gaining access and blackmail material.

-- Hacktivists: Hacktivists activities range across political ideals and issues.
+Hacktivists’ activities range across political ideals and issues.
 Most hacktivist groups are concerned with spreading propaganda rather than damaging infrastructure or disrupting services.
 Their goal is to support their political agenda rather than cause maximum damage to an organization.

-- Hackers: Malicious intruders could take advantage of a zero-day exploit to gain unauthorized access to data.
+Malicious intruders could take advantage of a zero-day exploit to gain unauthorized access to data.
 Hackers may break into information systems for a challenge or bragging rights.
 In the past, this required a high level of skill.
 Today, automated attack scripts and protocols can be downloaded from the Internet, making sophisticated attacks simple.

-- Natural disasters: Natural disasters represent a cyber threat because they can disrupt your key infrastructure just like a cyber attack could.
+Natural disasters represent a cyber threat because they can disrupt your key infrastructure just like a cyber attack could.

 An authorized user may forget to correctly configure S3 security, causing a potential data leak.
 Some of the biggest data breaches have been caused by poor configuration rather than hackers or disgruntled insiders.

 Common cyber threats include: